John Sergeant, letter, to Peter Thacher, 1788 May 19

 out for the wilderness god willing tomorrow. hope I

-the means of union and
+may be the means of union and happiness among my

 people I know they have all a strong affection for me